Leck mich im Arsch

-"Leck mich im Arsch" (German for "Lick me in the arse") is a canon in B-flat major composed by Wolfgang Amadeus Mozart, K. 231 (K. 382c), with lyrics in German.
+"Leck mich im Arsch" (German for "Lick me in the arse") is a canon in B♭ major composed by Wolfgang Amadeus Mozart, K. 231 (K. 382c), with lyrics in German.
 It was one of a set of at least six canons probably written in Vienna in 1782.
-Sung by six voices as a three-part round, it is thought to be a party piece for his friends.
+Sung by six voices, it is thought to be a party piece for his friends.

 English translation

 The German idiom used as the title of the work is equivalent to the British English "Kiss my arse!" or American English "Kiss my ass!"

 Publication and modern discovery

 After Mozart's death in 1791, his widow, Constanze, sent the manuscripts of the canons to publishers Breitkopf & Härtel in 1799 for publication.
 The publisher changed the vulgar title and lyrics of this canon to the more decent "Laßt froh uns sein" ("Let us be glad!").
 Of Mozart's original text, only the first words were documented in the catalogue of his works produced by Breitkopf & Härtel.

 A score containing what may possibly be the original text was discovered in 1991.
 Handwritten texts to this and several other similar canons were found added to a printed score of the work in a historical printed edition acquired by Harvard University's Music Library.
 They had evidently been added to the book sometime after publication.
 However, since in six of the pieces these entries matched texts that had, in the meantime, independently come to light in original manuscripts, it was hypothesised that the remaining three may, too, have been original, including texts for K. 231 ("Leck mich im Arsch" itself), and another Mozart work, "Leck mir den Arsch fein recht schön sauber" ("Lick my arse nice and clean", K. 233; K. 382d in the revised numbering).
 Later research revealed that the latter work was likely composed by Wenzel Trnka.